Humans & Animals Are Inextricably Tied Together

 The notion of rights is a uniquely human one.
 Animals do not recognize the rights of other animals.
 They kill and eat one another as a matter of survival.
 But for humans, the concept of rights is a fundamental element of our social pact — the contract that permits us to live with one another in comparative harmony.
 As part of that contract, we recognize that rights are accompanied by responsibilities.
 In return for our rights as members of society, we accept the obligation to abide by society’s laws.

-But animals cannot be parties to contacts.
+But animals cannot be parties to contracts.
 If we are prepared to assign rights to animals, what responsibilities do we expect them to fulfil?

 The American Veterinary Medical Association has defined animal welfare as “a human responsibility” to assure that the basic needs of animals are met.
 There is no question that our power over animals brings with it the responsibility to treat them with respect and compassion.